Day 2 in Sydney: Interview and afternoon tea at the Chinese Garden of Friendship (9th March 2011)

 Around 11am, we took the train back to the city and headed to the Apple Store on George St to get me a replacement phone casing for my iPhone 3GS.
 Oh my god, it was SO busy, even on a weekday!
 3 floors of Apple products to try out and/or buy and there were even a group of people taking a course on iPad functionalities (these courses would suit my folks who aren't tech savvy but use flash toys).
 It was just cool being in the Apple Store, its sleek design complimenting its products, walking up and down the thick glass stairs and looking out onto George Street from inside - it felt like I was in a huge glass cube!

-inclusive of a free drink each (this is part of their lunch specials deal).
+At 12.45pm, we walked to Chilli Cha Cha Thai restaurant located around the corner from our apartment for lunch.
+I had the Chicken Cashew Nut Stir-fry with rice while Jono ordered the Chicken Pad Thai, both costing us $9.90 inclusive of a free drink each (this is part of their lunch specials deal).
 The food was great and the iced tea I ordered tasted exactly like the 'teh peng' (iced milk tea sweetened with condensed milk) served in Malaysia.
 Ah, flashback of the past for me, even if it was too sweet for my palate...

-ca. 1600 BCE – 1046 BCE) and was designed by Guangzhou, Sydney's Chinese sister city, symbolizing the bond between China and Australia.
+We continued on our exploration of the city after lunch and took a walk towards Sydney Convention and Exhibition Centre in Darling Harbour, stumbling upon a beautiful Chinese garden next to Tumbalong Park.
+We decided to check it out and for $11, we got an admission and afternoon tea combo ticket each to visit The Chinese Garden of Friendship.
+The garden is modeled after the typical private gardens from the Shang dynasty (ca. 1600 BCE – 1046 BCE) and was designed by Guangzhou, Sydney's Chinese sister city, symbolizing the bond between China and Australia.
 Unlike Western-style gardens, there are no planted flowerbeds or manicured lawns but instead has aspects of nature recreated in artfully designed landscapes that features waterfalls, mountains, lakes and forests.
 We went on a journey discovering the many parts of the garden, walking through the serpentine walkways, stopping every now and then to admire the exotic plants, sculptures, landscape and observing the the animals that live within the grounds - Eastern Water Dragons basking in the sun on large rocks, cranes taking shelter under willow trees and plenty of hungry koi in the lakes waiting for visitors to feed them with pieces of bread.
 Hidden stone pathways led into private courtyards and traditional pagoda-style pavilions.
 We even found a few Westerners donned in traditional Chinese costumes which you can hire from the costume shop on site and have photos taken in them.

 It was nice feeling being here, so tranquil and you somehow feel rested, as if you have been zapped to another world, all worries and stress in your present life miraculously disappeared.
 Our last stop in our self-tour was at The Teahouse where we had our afternoon tea - a choice of either English tea with scones or Chinese tea with dim sum was available with our tickets and since there were two of us, we each got one to share.
 A great way to end our visit in the garden and I highly recommend getting the combo ticket when you come visit.
 And make sure you take your time to unwind and take in the surroundings - there is no need to rush.
-Photos taken at the Chinese Garden of Friendship here
+Photos taken at the Chinese Garden of Friendship here.

 We took a brief rest at the apartment before our property viewings late afternoon.
 Neither were suitable (poor location and design) and boy, did we do a lot of walking today, visiting the garden and then to suburbs Ultimo and Chippendale for the viewings.
 My legs are sore!

-a 230 metre skyscraper located at Liverpool St).
+Dinner tonight was at Sushi Roll in World Square at the ground floor of World Tower (a 230 metre skyscraper located at Liverpool St).
 Cost us $47.50 for the sushi train dinner and beers which we thought was a bit steep.
 Back to the apartment around 8pm and Jono made me guide us home without the use of the GPS.
 Ah, success - we got home without the GPS!
 Starting to get some idea of directions in this city ;)

 Comments